1. Hyper personalization

 Naomi Bogert, Digital Marketer @ CM.com

-4. Rich communication with Apple Business Chat
+4. Rich communication with Apple Messages for Business

 “This new messaging channel was added to our Conversational Commerce offering in 2019.
 Apple’s Business Chat is a powerful new way for businesses to connect directly with customers.
 Worldwide, there are over 1.4 billion active users of Apple’s iOS devices.
 From iPhones to their Apple Watches, consumers carry their mobile gateway to the world with them, wherever they go.
 This means they’ve got a way to contact you, wherever they are.
 If you want consumers as your customers, you need to be available on their favorite channels at all time.
-With Apple Business Chat, your customers can easily get access to rich services for assistance, schedule appointments, right from within the Messages app.
+With Apple Messages for Business, your customers can easily get access to rich services for assistance, schedule appointments, right from within the Messages app.

 Apple’s Business Chat enables customers to complete purchases with Apple Pay, within the conversation in their Messaging app.
 Apple Pay in Business Chat provides your customers an easy and secure way to pay for goods and services.
 Users can quickly and securely provide their payment, shipping, and contact information to check out with just one click.”